SanjeebLama/learning-in-public/gsap/tween-and-timeline.md

 tween.play();
 ```

-In simpler terms, gsap.to() makes things change from their current state to a new state, from makes things start from a certain state and change to another, and fromTo lets you say exactly where things should start and end up.
+In simpler terms, `gsap.to()` makes things change from their current state to a new state, `gsap.from()` makes things start from a certain state and change to it's natural state, and `gsap.fromTo()` lets you say exactly where things should start and end up.

 ### For best performance animate CSS Transform values and opacity